Decrypting Dead by Daylight CDN Content

 10. After the loop, slice the byte array such that only the valid non-padding bytes are kept.
 Convert this slice back to a byte string and decode it into an ASCII string.

-11. If the content is zlib-compressed, then remove the prefix from it to isolate the compressed payload.
+12. Since the content was zlib-compressed, remove the prefix from it to isolate the compressed payload.
 Base64-decode the remaining payload to get the raw binary data.

 Instructions